ShoroveTajmen/ShoroveTajmen/README.md

 ##  👨‍💻 About Me:
-- 🔭 I'm Shorove Tajmen a motivated junior MERN stack developer actively seeking exciting opportunities in the tech industry.
-Proficient in MongoDB, Express.js, React, and Node.js, I'm passionate about translating ideas into responsive and user-friendly       web applications.
+- 🔭 Hello!
+I'm Shorove Tajmen, a junior software engineer excited about tech.
+I specialize in the MERN stack—MongoDB, Express.js, React, and Node.js—and enjoy creating smooth, user-friendly web apps.
-- 🌱 As a recent graduate with hands-on experience in building projects, I bring a fresh perspective and a hunger to learn.
-I'm eager to contribute to a dynamic team and further develop my skills in a real-world professional setting.
+- 🌱 Fresh out of university, I've already built projects and I'm eager to keep learning.
+I'm looking for a team where I can grow professionally.
-- 🚀 I have been doing programming practice for more than three years, simultaneously learning web development and worked on research for almost two years.
-Building my career mostly working with Java, Python, JavaScript, Machine Learning, and Deep             Learning.
-Currently I am exploring next.js and socket.io.
+- 🚀 With over three years of coding experience, I've tried web development, machine learning, and deep learning.
+Recently, I've been learning more new technology to expand my skills.
 - 💻 Let's connect and explore how my enthusiasm for coding.
 Open to new challenges and always ready to grow in the ever-evolving world of web development!